NewAmazingPVP/ProxyPlayerNotify/README.md

 # It has a higher priority than the public join message.
 # Placeholders available: %player%, %lp_prefix%, %lp_suffix%, %server%, %time%.
 join_private_message: "&aWelcome, %player%!\n&bYou have joined the server %server% at %time%.\nEnjoy your stay!"

+# First Join Message
+# This message is displayed when a player joins the network for the first time.
+# Placeholders available: %player%, %lp_prefix%, %lp_suffix%, %server%, %time%.
+first_join_message: "%player% has joined the network for the first time on %server% at %time%"

+# First Join Private Message
+# This message is displayed only to the player joining for the first time.
+# Placeholders available: %player%, %lp_prefix%, %lp_suffix%, %server%, %time%.
+first_join_private_message: "&aWelcome for the first time, %player%!"

 # Servers Switch Message
 # This message is displayed when a player switches to a different server.